stanford-futuredata/macrobase/ui/README.md

 #### Data
 Use the Data tab to load a CSV file into MacroBase and specify which columns to use as metrics and which to use as explanatory attributes.

-#### History
-Use the History tab to manage past queries and select queries for editing or explorating.
-Select queries by clicking on them.

 #### Edit
 Use the Edit tab to create new queries and edit old queries.
 Click "Run Query" to generate a SQL command based off of your input and run the command through MacroBase SQL to process the query.
 You can specify the following aspects of the query: